boylesoftware/x2node-patches/README.md

 * `isRoot()` - Returns `true` if the pointer is a root pointer.
 A root pointer corresponds to an empty string and points to the record as a whole.

+* `isChildOf(otherPtr)` - Returns `true` if the pointer points to a child location of the specified other pointer (that is the other pointer is a "proper prefix" of this pointer).
+For example, will always return `true` if the other pointer is a root pointer and this one is not.

 * `propDesc` - `PropertyDescriptor` of the property, at which the pointer points.
 For an array or map element pointer, the property descriptor of the array or map property but the pointer object's `collectionElement` flag is set to indicate that it is for an element and not the whole array or map property.
 For the root pointer this property is `null`.

 * `propPath` - Property path corresponding to `propDesc`, or `null` for the root pointer.